adambard/learnxinyminutes-docs/fortran.html.markdown

         integer, intent(in) :: a, b     ! can declare and enforce that variables !are not modified by the function.
         integer, intent(inout) :: c
-        integer :: f                    ! function return type declared inside the function. integer :: cnt = 0              !
-GOTCHA - initialisation implies variable is
+        integer :: f
+        ! function return type declared inside the function. integer :: cnt = 0               !
+GOTCHA -
+        ! assigning a value at initalization
+        ! implies that the variable is
-        !saved between function calls.
+        ! saved between function calls.

         f = a + b - c
-        c = 4                           ! altering the value of an input variable. cnt = cnt + 1                   ! count number of function calls.
+        c = 4                           ! changing value of input variable c. cnt = cnt + 1                   ! count number of function calls.

     end function func2

-    pure function func3(a, b, c)        ! a pure function can have no side-effects. integer, intent(in) :: a, b, c
+    pure function func3(a, b, c)        ! a pure function has no side-effects. integer, intent(in) :: a, b, c
         integer :: func3

         func3 = a*b*c

     end function func3

+    ! a subroutine does not return anything,
-    subroutine routine(d, e, f)
+    ! but can change the value of arguments. subroutine routine(d, e, f)
         real, intent(inout) :: f
         real, intent(in) :: d, e